br-data/prompt-pilot/README.md

 The application requires a `.env` file with the correct environment variables to connect to the database and configure other important settings.

 Create a `.env` file in the root directory and add the required entries as suggested in `.env.template`.
-If you want to use Gemini, also add your Google Project ID in `server.js`.

 ### Steps to Start the Application